 Discovery Fellows are selected once a year in late summer, based on key qualities cited above.
 Each basic science PhD program selects students entering their third year of study and submits their names to the Graduate Division for participation in the Discovery Fellows Program.
 The per program allotment of fellows each year is based on the size of each program's cohort of third year students.

 Benefits of Being a Discovery Fellow

-Through a variety of federal, state, and private funding sources including the Discovery Fellows Program, all basic science students at UCSF receive support for their tuition and are paid a stipend to cover their basic living expenses.
+Through a variety of federal, state, and private funding sources including the Discovery Fellows Program, all basic science and biomedical students at UCSF receive support for their tuition and are paid a stipend to cover their basic living expenses.
 Discovery fellows receive an additional $2,000 per year through their fifth year of study.
 This supplementary funding may be directed toward the student's research expenses or may be used for travel to scientific conferences.

 Discovery Fellows participate in at least two campus events unique to the Discovery Program each year.
 Each fall, University Development and Alumni Relations (UDAR) and the Graduate Division team up to host an event comprising an ambassador training for new Fellows, an interactive workshop with a special guest presenter or facilitator, and a celebratory reception for Fellows, faculty, and donors.